 Jason West is an attorney living in Washington, DC.
 He practices corporate law and is pursuing a Masters of International Law at the George Washington University Law School.
 He is a past participant in the Oxford University International Human Rights Law Programme.
 Mr. West works on North Korean Human Rights with many organizations.
 He is Vice Chairman of the North Korea Freedom Coalition (NKFC), Founder and Graduate Co-President of GW THiNK (Truth and Human Rights in North Korea), and Founder of the North Korea Network.
 He has been a volunteer and supporter of NKinUSA for many years.

 Grace Jo was born in North Korea, a place where she almost starved to death as a child.
 Two of Grace’s brothers died of starvation.
 Grace’s father was tortured and starved to death.
 He passed away when North Korean agents transferred him from a detention center to a jail.
 His “crime” was that he left his country in search of food for his family.
 One of Grace’s older sisters went to China to find food for her family, but went missing and was probably sold into human trafficking.
 Grace was repatriated twice to North Korea by the Chinese government, and suffered imprisonment after she was repatriated.
 Grace’s mother and one of Grace’s sisters were repatriated four times and suffered torture after repatriation.
 In 2006 Pastor Philip Buck bribed North Korean agents to let Grace and her two remaining family members escape North Korea.
 In 2008, the UNHCR rescued Grace and her family from China, and enabled them to enter the United States of America as legal refugees.
-Grace is one of 180 refugees from North Korea who have settled in the U.S. Currently, Grace lives outside of Washington D.C.
+Grace is one of more than 200 refugees from North Korea who have settled in the U.S. Currently, Grace lives outside of Washington D.C.
 In 2013, Grace became a U.S. citizen.
 Alongside her family, she has protested the forced repatriation of North Korean escapees hiding out in China.
 In addition to being a human rights activist, Grace dreams of going to law school to study international law for the purpose of helping North Korean defectors.
-Grace works as a DCA (Dental Certified Assistant) to earn a living, and she attends classes at the Northern Virginia Community College to reach her academic goals.
-Grace is also a Vice-President of a non-profit organization NKinUSA, which helps North Korean refugees in the United States and China.
+Grace works as a DCA (Dental Certified Assistant) to earn a living, and she attends classes at Montgomery College to reach her academic goals.
+Grace is also Vice-President of the nonprofit organization NKinUSA, which helps North Korean refugees in the United States and China.
 Grace was a guest of U.S. Ambassador to the UN Samantha Power at the UN Security Council session on NK human rights.

 Jinhye Jo is the President and Founder of NKinUSA.
 For more information about her, please click here.